leon-i/LoR_Cardmaker/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Disclaimer ##

+This is a fan-made project, all assets copyright Riot Games.